-There are numerous career opportunities that come with graduating from the Lewis and Clark Nursing program.
-The purpose of the Associate Degree Nursing program is to prepare an associate degree nurse who is capable of effective use of the nursing process in providing care to one or a group of individuals in order to promote health and manage health problems.
-The associate degree nurse functions as a team member to meet the diverse needs of individuals, families and communities in a dynamic healthcare environment.
+Lewis and Clark’s two-year program prepares ADNs who are capable of effective use of the nursing process in providing care to one or a group of individuals in order to promote health and manage health problems.
+The ADN functions as a team member to meet the diverse needs of individuals, families and communities in a dynamic healthcare environment.

 The Associate Degree nursing program at Lewis and Clark Community College located in Godfrey, Illinois is accredited by the: Accreditation Commission for Education in Nursing (ACEN)